 - 1. Each term will include a minimum of 15 weeks of instruction, ending with the grade deadline. - 2.
-There will be a dedicated assessment week prior to the grade deadline.
+There will be a dedicated assessment week prior to the grade deadline to support timely grade submission.
+The assessment week is designed to be a period of summative assessment where students have evidenced to the instructor/assessing faculty the applied knowledge accumulated through the term in the context of the course.
+The structure of that submission will differ from discipline to discipline and from course to course.